 Technical Bodies: Study Groups, any subordinate groups and other groups of ITU-T and ITU-R and technical committees, subcommittees and working groups in ISO and IEC.

-3 Patent disclosure
+I.3 Patent disclosure

-As mandated by the Patent Policy in its paragraph 1, any party participating in the work of the Organizations should, from the outset, draw their attention to any known Patent or to any known pending Patent application, either their own or of other organizations.
+As mandated by the Patent Policy in its paragraph 1, any party participating in the work of the Organizations should, from the outset, draw their attention to any known Patent or to any known pending Patent application, either its own or that of other organizations.

 In this context, the words “from the outset” imply that such information should be disclosed as early as possible during the development of the Recommendation | Deliverable.
 This might not be possible when the first draft text appears since at this time, the text might be still too vague or subject to subsequent major modifications.
 Moreover, that information should be provided in good faith and on a best effort basis, but there is no requirement for patent searches.